- “Bringing The Past, Into the Future”

 Out of stock

-Specimens of brecciated hematite found in Cumbria, UK.
-Specimens are supplied in a white card tray and come with an information label.
+Specimens of small almandine garnets found in India.
+These specimens are supplied in a small white card tray with an information label.
+The specimens are approximately 1″ – 1.5″ cm in diameter though this will vary slightly.

-13 in stock
+29 in stock

 Specimens of white coloured Plagioclase Feldspar also known as a Albite-Anorthite Series mineral.
 The specimens come from Osedalen, Southern Norway and are supplied in a 2″x2″ 3″x2″ 4″x3″ card tray with an information label.